Frogzalcoatl/platformer/CONTRIBUTING.md

 ./sdkmanager.bat "platform-tools" "build-tools;34.0.0" "platforms;android-28"
 ```

-It also wont work unless you accept the licenses:
+It also wont work unless you accept the licenses after:

 ```
 ./sdkmanager.bat --licenses